whisthq/vm-scripts/linux/README.md

 ### Linux Ubuntu Cloud Scripts

 There are two Linux cloud scripts, `cloud-0.sh` and `cloud-1.sh`, which both need to be run one after another, since the packages installed in `cloud-0.sh` require rebooting.
-The cloud scripts can be run both locally via SSH with X redirection (`ssh -X fractal@[IP ADDRESS]`) or via a webserver.
+The cloud scripts can be run both locally via SSH with X redirection, by running `ssh -X fractal@[IP ADDRESS]`, or via a webserver.
+We prepare specific base disks which we clone for production users, so these only need to be run once to format the base disk.
+On Linux Ubuntu cloud computers, the username is set to `fractal` for every single cloud computer.
 The following tasks are performed by the cloud scripts:

 - Update Linux
 - Set Automatic Time & Timezone